Having Had No Predecessor to Imitate, He Had No Successor Capable of Imitating Him

 Sometimes the bottleneck to scientific progress is not data, but hypotheses.
 And hypotheses tend to be trickier to acquire.
 The problem was finally solved in 1915 when Einstein introduced general relativity, which perfectly predicted Mercury's perihelion advance without any ad hoc hypotheses or fudge factors.

 The pragmatist philosopher Charles Sanders Peirce coined the term "abduction" (as opposed to "deduction" and "induction") to describe inference from effect to cause (in other words, from data to novel and successful hypotheses).
 As Le Verrier's example shows, it is a fickle art.
-The fact that abduction can be done at all, wrote Peirce, is "the most surprising of all the wonders of the universe".This business is additionally complicated by the issue of underdetermination but let's leave that aside for now.
+The fact that abduction can be done at all, wrote Peirce, is "the most surprising of all the wonders of the universe".10

 Part of what makes abduction so surprising is that scientific discovery often involves eureka moments, when the unconscious suddenly provides the solution to a previously insoluble problem.
 Ludwik Fleck characterized the process of discovery as going "from false assumptions and irreproducible initial experiments", through "many errors and detours" to eventually arriving at a result whose development none of the principal actors can explain.
-Gauss once said after a eureka moment: "I have the result, only I do not yet know how to get to it".Which of course raises the question: did his subconscious have the proof?
-Why not "send up" the proof as well as the answer?
-Or was it just a guess?
-In which case how does the brain generate such good guesses?
-Perhaps it was simply a display of superiority.
+Gauss once said after a eureka moment: "I have the result, only I do not yet know how to get to it".11

 But I think there are reasons to be optimistic.
 First, the abductive process can at least be steered to some degree.
 It's not like scientists working on wallaby testicles have sudden insights about neutron stars.
 Second, some people clearly have greater abductive abilities than others, which at least tells us that there is something that one can have more of which improves the process.
-Finally, the frequent phenomenon of multiple discovery shows that abduction maybe isn't so magical after all: once the requisite foundations are in place, making the next leap is easy enough that we often get twoOr more: Merton found two cases of 9 independent co-discoverers. people doing it independently.
+Finally, the frequent phenomenon of multiple discovery shows that abduction maybe isn't so magical after all: once the requisite foundations are in place, making the next leap is easy enough that we often get two15 people doing it independently.
 Skeptics ask awkward questions like: if abduction is a rational process, why haven't we discovered the rules?
 But just because they are hard to find doesn't mean that they do not exist.

 To sum things up: your brain is a black box that "you" feed hard problems to and occasionally get answers from which "you" could never consciously discover, based on some alchemical mixture of conscious work, intuition, heuristics, thought experiments, and other impenetrable subconscious processes.
-Nobody knows how or why this magical meat works, and the continued upward techonomic trajectory of our civilization fundamentally depends on its continued operation.
-Get on it, Progress Studies!
+Nobody knows how or why this magical meat works, nobody has even proposed a set of rules that might approximate the abduction process, and the continued upward techonomic trajectory of our civilization fundamentally depends on its continued operation.

 By the early 1900s the Homeric Question war had been raging for over a century, with no end in sight.
 Homerists had all the data, but what they really needed was the right hypothesis.
 The man to provide it was the American Milman Parry, who proposed a third alternative: neither pastiche nor unitarian composition, but the culmination of a formulaic oral tradition.
-The first breakthrough came with his 1928 dissertation, L'Épithète Traditionnelle dans Homère: Essai sur un problème de style HomériqueIn case you can't read French, Parry outlined his argument in English in two essays which can be found in Harvard Studies in Classical Philology, vols.
-41 (1930) and 43 (1932). in which Parry demonstrated that Homer composed orally, using fixed phrases and combinations called formulae.
-Five years later he travelled to Bosnia with Albert Lord, seeking out oral poets in places still unspoiled by literacy.An example of the importance of contingency in scientific progress: in 1819, the Austrian Empire’s renowned Slavic scholar, Jernej Kopitar, argued in a letter to Wolf that “today there is no better match for your Homeric ‘Homerids’ than in Serbia and Bosnia”.
-Wolf never bothered to follow up on the lead.
-By studying their technique and comparing it to Homer, they confirmed the oral-formulaic hypothesis.
+The first breakthrough came with his 1928 dissertation, L'Épithète Traditionnelle dans Homère: Essai sur un problème de style Homérique16 in which Parry demonstrated that Homer composed orally, using fixed phrases and combinations called formulae.
+Five years later he travelled to Bosnia with Albert Lord, seeking out oral poets in places still unspoiled by literacy.17 By studying their technique and comparing it to Homer, they confirmed the oral-formulaic hypothesis.

 To understand this system we have to start with a short refresher on Homer's meter, the dactylic hexameter: five dactyls (a long syllable followed by two short ones, —UU) plus a spondee (— —) or trochee (—U) at the end: